Bangkok Itinerary for exploring the city in just one day.

 Sun glasses, a tiny foldable umbrella, water bottles to keep us hydrated, scarves to cover our shoulders for temple visits and Chang beer from 7-11 which we purchased it after we were done visiting the temples.
 Oh and of course some little money, fully charged phones and hotel card.

-Explore Wat Pho, Wat Arun and Grand Palace: We got off the boat at Tha Tien which has Wat Pho on one side and Wat Arun on the other side.
 Wat Pho is known as the temple of reclining Buddha and Wat Arun is known as temple of dawn.
 These two temples are the most famous landmarks of Bangkok and are right next to each other with a river between them.
-Grand Palace is next to Wat Pho.

 Wat Arun looks much better from across the river.
 Personally, Rosh and I did not spend much time in these three places because they were jam-packed with tourists.
 In fact, we discovered a quaint temple next to Wat Arun which was empty and peaceful.